 AFS-USA has been a leader in facilitating intercultural exchange programs for over 75 years.
 With its access to a global network of AFS partners, AFS-USA provides authentic full immersion programs to high school aged participants that include an academic year, an academic semester, and summer programs that range from 2-8 weeks.
-You can learn more about these programs in the Sending Programs Overview.
+You can learn more about these programs in the Study Abroad Programs Overview.
 It would be nearly impossible to memorize the details of all of our programs, so please don’t try!
-All of the details can be found at www.afsusa.org, and the Study Abroad Specialists in the NY AFS office are experts in these programs and can be reached at firstname.lastname@example.org or you can look up available programs details, and which staff work with those programs, by following the guidance in this article.
-Your local Study Abroad Volunteers are also a great resource too for any questions that come up.
+All of the programs can be accessed on our Study Abroad webpage, and our Study Abroad Team are experts in these programs and can be reached at firstname.lastname@example.org or you can look up available programs details, and which staff work with those programs, by following the guidance in this article.
+Your local Study Abroad Volunteers are also a great resource for any questions that come up.

 Throughout the year, AFS-USA asks each Team to encourage young people to study abroad.
 AFS Volunteers can be instrumental in sharing study abroad and scholarship opportunities with people in their communities, particularly by reaching out to their local schools.
-Volunteers and SPS are encouraged to do community and school presentations and to reach out directly to teachers and other school staff to help spread awareness about AFS study abroad and scholarship opportunities.
+Volunteers are encouraged to do community and school presentations and to reach out directly to teachers and other school staff to help spread awareness about AFS study abroad and scholarship opportunities.
 Check out our Promote AFS section to learn more.